Skip to contents

-While analysing OSL SAR or pIRIR-data the view on the data is limited usually to one dose-response curve (DRC) at the time for one aliquot.
-This function overcomes this limitation by plotting all DRC from an RLum.Results object created by the function analyse_SAR.CWOSL in one single plot.
+While analysing OSL SAR or pIRIR-data the view on the data is usually limited to one dose-response curve (DRC) at the time for one aliquot.
+This function overcomes this limitation by plotting all DRCs from an RLum.Results object created by analyse_SAR.CWOSL in one single plot.

 plot_DRCSummary(